pytoccaz/sas_programming/retain/README.md

 ### ar_charge & ar_decharge
-load pdv variable values into arrays & download array values to pdv variables
+load pdv variables values into arrays & download array values to pdv variables

 The code below pushes 13th and 14th obs at the bottom of the newtable: